nillyr/octobaselines/README.md

   <br/><br/>
 </p>

-Submodule of the octoreconf project.
+Submodule of the octoconf project.

 ## Usage

-See [octoreconf](https://github.com/Nillyr/octoreconf "octoreconf") for the usage instructions.
+See [octoconf](https://github.com/Nillyr/octoconf "octoconf") for the usage instructions.

 ## Maintainer